Skip to main content

 Limitations

-• The C target does make any distinction between private and public preamble.
+• The C target does not make any distinction between private and public preamble.

 The Target Specification